adamlamee/FL-K12-analyses/plots/District_pages/LIBERTY.md

 ## Enrollment in core courses
 State exams, school grades, and *Newsweek* rankings are one measure of quality.
 For a predictor of students' actual career and college readiness, look at how many students take chemistry and physics instead.
-The States and other countries that excel in science preparation have chemistry and physics enrollment rates above 80%.
+The States and other countries that excel in science preparation have chemistry and physics **enrollment rates above 80%**.
 Florida averages around 79% and 22%, respectively.
 You can click the images to zoom.

-Plots for individual schools can be viewed [here](https://github.com/adamlamee/FL-STEM/tree/master/School_plots) (see notes about the data and the end of this page).
+Plots for [individual schools in Liberty](./LIBERTY_schools.md) can be viewed [here](./LIBERTY_schools.md) (see notes about the data and the end of this page).
+See the plots for [each of Florida's districts and lab schools here](./all_districts.md).
 <a href="../District_plots/LIBERTY_11BCPtrend.png"><img src="../District_plots/LIBERTY_11BCPtrend.png"></a>
 Questions to ask:
 - In relation to Biology (required for graduation), what fraction of students are taking chemistry? physics?